 Your body naturally produces the sleep hormone melatonin and it is found naturally in some foods including cherries, grapes, and olives.
 Clinical trials have shown that melatonin can safely be used over extended periods to help improve sleep quality.
 There is a strong correlation between low levels of melatonin, disruption of the circadian rhythm, and the development of Alzheimer’s disease.5 There are numerous studies indicating that melatonin plays a significant protective role in the brain through a variety of mechanisms.5,6 Melatonin is also known to have direct antioxidant effects and protective effects on the cholinergic system.

 Olivamine® for Supporting Healthy Sleep

 One of the important aspects of sleep is that it allows cells to enter into their “rest and repair” phases when certain nutrients and antioxidants are needed the most.
-All Pinnaclife products include the patented Olivamine 10 Max that provides vital antioxidant support from hydroxytyrosol and oleuropein (from olives) plus several other supporting nutrients like N-acetyl-l-cysteine and L-taurine.
+All Pinnaclife products include the patented McCord Research Olivamine ingredient that provides vital antioxidant support from hydroxytyrosol and oleuropein (from olives) plus several other supporting nutrients like N-acetyl-l-cysteine and L-taurine.
 Hydroxytyrosol has been shown to stimulate natural cellular repair mechanisms that help protect and maintain healthy brain cells.7–11 L-taurine has also been shown to be an essential nutrient for promoting healthy brain cells.12,13

 Magnesium for Supporting Healthy Sleep: